-Stocks open July with a rally on US-China trade talks
+US stocks climb as traders welcome US-China trade cease-fire

-NEW YORK (AP) — Wall Street applauded a cease-fire in the U.S. trade war with China and opened trading in July with a bang.
+Stocks marched broadly higher late Monday afternoon after a cease-fire in the U.S. trade war with China put Wall Street in a buying mood.

-The S&P 500 index opened on track for a record high and the Dow Jones Industrial Average gained more than 200 points in early trading Monday.
+The S&P 500 index was on track for its second all-time high in less than two weeks, even though the rally lost some of its early momentum.

 Investors snapped up riskier holdings as the world’s two biggest economies agreed to continue trade talks.
 The U.S. agreed to hold off on imposing new tariffs on $300 billion in Chinese goods, although existing tariffs on $250 billion of imports remain in place.

+Investors have been worried the fallout from the tariffs could hurt global economic growth and corporate profits.
+Those concerns prompted the Federal Reserve last month to declare its willingness to cut interest rates if the dispute hurts the U.S. economy.

+“It’s really a de-escalation of the tough talk we’ve heard from both sides on tariffs,” said Jeff Zipper, managing director at U.S. Bank Private Wealth Management.
+“It’s basically kicking the can down the road with some more optimism that a deal is going to get done and negotiations are going to continue.”

-Technology stocks and banks led the gains.
-Traders turned their backs on more defensive holdings, pushing bond and gold prices lower.
-Utilities lagged the market in another sign that Wall Street had a bigger appetite for risk.
+Technology stocks and banks accounted for a big share of the gains as traders turned their backs on more defensive holdings, pushing bond and gold prices lower.
+Utilities and real estate stocks lagged the market in another sign that Wall Street had a bigger appetite for risk.

-Chipmakers rallied on plans by the U.S. to loosen some sales restrictions to Chinese telecommunications company Huawei.
-Broadcom rose 5.2% and Nvidia rose 4.7%.
+Chipmakers rallied on plans by the U.S. to loosen some restrictions on sales to Chinese telecommunications company Huawei.
+Broadcom climbed 3.8% and Micron Technology gained 4%.
 Technology giants Apple and Microsoft also helped lead gains.

-Banks helped lead the broader market higher.
-Bank of America rose 2.5% and JPMorgan Chase gained 1.6%.
-Consumer product makers and other consumer companies also moved higher.
+Among financial services companies, Bank of America rose 1.4% and JPMorgan Chase gained 1.7%.
+Consumer product makers and other consumer companies also rose.
 Many of those companies, including Nike, have much to gain or lose in the ongoing trade dispute.

-Oil prices rose and pushed energy stocks higher as OPEC considers extending production cuts.
+Oil prices rose, giving energy stocks a small boost, as OPEC considered extending production cuts.

 The gains in the first half of the year were marked by months of volatile trading as investors rode the ups and downs of the trade war.
 That volatility is unlikely to fade as the U.S. and China head into yet another round of trade talks.

 The market had a similar bounce back in December when both sides agreed to more talks and negotiations seemed on track.
+That rally quickly faded as investors complained the agreement didn’t resolve the core issues in the dispute.

-The key difference this round is the Federal Reserve.
-The central bank has said it is willing to cut rates in order to shore up the U.S. economy if the trade war crimps growth.
+The key difference this time around is the Federal Reserve.
+In December, the Fed spooked investors by raising interest rates for the seventh time in two years.
+Now, the central bank has said it is willing to cut rates in order to shore up the U.S. economy if the trade war crimps growth in what is now the longest economic expansion in U.S. history.

 OVERSEAS: The truce between the U.S. and China, along with some upbeat economic data, helped push global shares higher.